 The anatomy of pain: 5 feared Victorian procedures

 To alleviate pressure in the head, a Victorian surgeon might perform a procedure known as trephination in which he drilled or scraped holes into the skull.

 Even before the discovery of anaesthetics, surgeons frequently performed mastectomies on patients with breast cancer.
 They used a hook-like instrument to lift the soft tissue before making two sweeping cuts around the breast to remove it.

 Specialists called ‘belly-rippers’ removed ovarian tumours in a procedure known as an ovariotomy.
 A long incision was made across the abdomen, which often became a source of sepsis.
 Sometimes normal ovaries were also removed to treat ‘menstrual madness’, masturbation, and cases of insanity.

 Lithotomy was used to remove bladder stones, and was one of the most feared surgical procedures of its time.
 The condition was most common in male patients.
 The surgeon rammed a metal rod down the patient’s penis and cut through the fibrous muscle of the scrotum before sliding his fingers into the opening to remove the stone.

 During an amputation, a surgeon would make a sweeping incision around the circumference of the limb, pulling away the skin and muscle, and sawing through the bone.
 A capable surgeon could do this and tie up the arteries in just under two minutes.

 Dr Lindsey Fitzharris is the host of the YouTube series entitled Under the Knife.
-Her debut book, The Butchering Art: Joseph Lister’s Quest to Transform the Grisly World of Victorian Medicine, was published by Allen Lane in October and has been shortlisted for the 2018 Wellcome Book Prize.
+Her debut book, The Butchering Art: Joseph Lister’s Quest to Transform the Grisly World of Victorian Medicine, was published by Allen Lane in October and shortlisted for the 2018 Wellcome Book Prize.